JimmyRespawn/PassionNano/productblog/content/docs/iptv/updatelog.md

 ## v1.0.38

-Release date: TBD
+Release date: 2025/7/14

+- Feature: (PC) New `Remote Control` option in Settings to enable remote control or air mouse navigation
-- Pro Feature: Open channel with `system media player` or `VLC UWP` -> Right click channel in Channels Page
+- Pro Feature: Open channels with the system media player or VLC UWP — right-click a channel in the Channels page
-- Improvement: Set load priority subtitle for VOD
+- Improvement: Set preferred subtitle track for VOD playback
+- Improvement: Improved translations in some languages
-- Bug fixes: EPG page channels' time offset correction
+- Bug fixes: Corrected time offset for channels on the EPG page
-- Pro Feature: Set force server transcoding for Jellyfin and Emby
+- Pro Feature: Option to force server-side transcoding for Jellyfin and Emby
-- Bug fixes: Fix black images under poster view for Jellyfin and Emby
+- Bug fixes: Fixed black poster images in poster view for Jellyfin and Emby
-- Bug fixes: Fix episode order for Jellyfin and Emby
+- Bug fixes: Fixed incorrect episode order for Jellyfin and Emby

 ## v1.0.37